When was Grover Cleveland born?

-Grover Cleveland against the political machine
+Grover Cleveland against the Tammany Hall

-However, the group was known for being moderately corrupt, as bribes, kickbacks, and embezzling were all components of its attempt to retain political power within the Democratic party dominating New York city politics.
+However, the group was known for being corrupt.
+Bribes, kickbacks, and embezzling were all part of its attempt to retain political power within the Democratic party and dominate New York city politics.

-The Democratic party recognized the need for reform and nominated Cleveland for the Democratic party candidacy during the gubernatorial race.
+The Democratic party recognized the need for reform and nominated Cleveland for the Democratic party candidacy during the State Governor race.
 Without the support of Tammany Hall, Grover Cleveland was elected New York governor in 1882.

 Ultimately, however, he opposed Tammany Hall and sought to limit its corrupt ways while vetoing various spending measures deemed extravagant or wasteful.

 Cleveland’s commitment to honest politics and respecting taxpayers bolstered his image as a viable Democratic candidate for the presidential race of 1884.

 President Grover Cleveland’s political platform was centered around his commitment to maintaining the separation between the branches of government while ensuring that Congress was honestly spending taxpayer money.